How to build a simple catapult

 My kids love launching things into the air.
 We made these simple catapults a while ago to launch packing peanuts.
-When we were asked to build some simple catapults for a group game, the kids were really excited.
+We were asked to build a few simple wooden catapults for a group game, we were super excited.

 These little wooded catapults are so easy to build, and were also able to use left over wood from another project.
 Love that!
 Simply measure and cut a 1 x 4 32″ long and a another piece 3 1/2″ long.
 Next cut a 2 x 4 to 3 1/2″ long.
 Once you have all your pieces cut, screw both the 3 1/2″ pieces 8 – 10″ from one end.
 Done!
 Now your ready to launch.